-I never really thought or considered how to protect your privacy online or the implications of not caring.
+I’ve never put much thought into protecting my privacy online or the implications of my not caring.
 I’ve spent years granting all sorts of permissions and not thinking about what that meant.
 I wasn’t doing anything wrong, so what did I have to hide?

 Part of my thought process came from skimming through Edward Snowden’s leaks on what the US Government was doing.
 I obviously had no control over that, so why bother trying?
 The other part came from knowing when the product is free, I’m the product.
 Facebook, Google, etc, are offering incredible free services at the cost of my personal information.
 I freely gave it up.

 This website is made possible through advertising.
 It funds my research and life.
 I am grateful for all the opportunities that have been provided.
 However, I feel that people should have the right to not be tracked, targeted, and metadata collected from unknowingly.

 There are countless leaks – every month I receive at least one email notifying me that there has been a data breach.
 One more database which includes various info of mine, available for anyone to have.
 Why should I make such information so freely available?
 Why should a national store be allowed to collect my information, habits, and shopping preferences, only to leak all of the information and have no accountability?

 I started to research and try different options to block my own tracking.

 At the end of this diatribe and guide, if you found it helpful, I’m probably not going to make any money from you.
 But you know what?
 That’s okay.
 Leave me an anonymous comment at the bottom letting me know it worked.